The Handmaid's Tale: Ofglen

 Ofglen is a neighbour of Offred's and a fellow Handmaid.
 She is partnered with Offred to do the daily shopping.
 Handmaids are never alone and are expected to police each other's behaviour.
 Ofglen is a secret member of the Mayday resistance.
 In contrast to Offred, she is daring.
 She knocks out a Mayday spy who is to be tortured and killed in order to save him the pain of a violent death.
 Offred is told that when Ofglen vanishes, it is because she has committed suicide before the government can take her into custody due to her membership in the resistance, possibly to avoid giving away any information.

 A new Handmaid, also called Ofglen, takes Ofglen's place, and is assigned as Offred's shopping partner.
 She threatens Offred against any thought of resistance.
-In addition, she breaks protocol by telling her what happened to the first Ofglen.
+However, she breaks protocol by telling her what happened to the previous Ofglen.